jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ### Parallelism Architecture

 We execute data and model parallelism at two levels.
 Firstly, each machine (e.g. an Odyssey node) will store a Data Shard (a subset of data) and train a model replica independently and asynchronously (see Figure 1.)
-Each replica will fetch weights (w) from the parameter server (the master node), compute grad(w) with SGD, and push grad(w) to the server.
-The parameter server updates the parameter set whenever it receives grad(w) from a model replica.
-We implemented this level with MPI (mpi4py package).
+Each replica will fetch weights (𝑤) from the parameter server (the master node), compute ∆𝑤 with SGD, and push ∆𝑤 to the server.
+The parameter server updates the parameter set whenever it receives ∆𝑤 from a model replica.
+We implemented this level with MPI (`mpi4py` package).

-# *Continue from here*

 # Data and Model Parallelism

 ![architecture_abstract](images/architecture_abstract.png)

 *Figure 1: Parallelised Neural Network Architecture [3].
-Model replicas asynchronously fetch parameters w and push ∆𝑤 to the parameter server.*
+Model replicas asynchronously fetch parameters 𝑤 and push ∆𝑤 to the parameter server.*

 Secondly, each model replica computes ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
 We implemented this level with OpenMP (Cython parallel module).